Robostorm/Website/docs/FTC/members.md

 We are FTC team 12601 - Robostorm.
 Our team is made up of middle and high school students from Hunterdon County, New Jersey.

+## Aidan
+I am 16 years old and attend Delaware Valley Regional High School in Frenchtown, New Jersey.
+I joined FTC Team 12601 of Robostorm Robotics in 2019, mainly to work on programming and CAD design.
+In addition to those, interests of mine include electrical and civil engineering, chemistry, and mountain biking.

 ## Ismail
 I am 16 years old and attend Delaware Valley Regional High School in Frenchtown, New Jersey.
 I have been in Robostorm Robotics club for 5 years and this is my 2nd year on FTC team 12601.
 This year I am the primary driver of the drive team.
 My skills vary and I help out with programming and mechanical.